-In 2017, Lindsey Kellar (formerly Rosecrans) will be in her third season as the first-ever women’s lacrosse coach at Illinois Wesleyan University.
+In 2020, Lindsey (Rosecrans) Kellar will be in her sixth season as the first-ever women’s lacrosse coach at Illinois Wesleyan University.

 In 2016, IWU finished with a 15-4 overall mark and a 4-2 record in the CCIW, earning a spot in the league's postseason tournament before losing in the title game.

 Her first team in 2015 won their first three games and finished with an 7-9 overall record, playing against many schools that had established lacrosse programs.
 Illinois Wesleyan began an intercollegiate women’s lacrosse team in the spring of 2015 after the men’s lacrosse team was started in the spring of 2014.